unik-name/help-unikname/docs/3-unikname-connect/howto-vote-for-delegate-organization.md

 :heavy_check_mark: You've created your Trust Certificate (step 2)
 <hbox>_See [How to get and setup the Unikname Trust Certificate for your organization?](./howto-get-unikname-trust-certificate-organization)_</hbox>

-:book: Your need to be familiar with the key concept of the Unikname blockchain: uns.network.
+:book: Your need to be familiar with the key concept of the Unikname blockchain: unikname.network.
 <hbox>_See [What is the added value of the blockchain?](./../4-key-concepts/what-is-added-value-of-blockchain)_</hbox>
 <hbox>_See [What are network player stakeholders and delegates?](./../4-key-concepts/what-are-stakeholders-delegates)_</hbox>
 :::